winitzki/scall/tutorial/programming_dhall.md

 That law is the naturality law if the function has a type signature of the form `∀(A : Type) → K A → L A`, where `K` and `L` are either both covariant or both contravariant.

-For functions with type signatures of the form `∀(A : Type) → (F A → G A) → H A`, where `F`, `G`, and `H` are arbitrary covariant type constructors, parametricity theorem gives a more complicated relational naturality law shown above.
+For functions with type signatures of the form `∀(A : Type) → (F A → G A) → H A`, where `F`, `G`, and `H` are arbitrary covariant type constructors, parametricity theorem gives a more complicated relational naturality law, which can be reduced to the strong dinaturality law shown above.

+In this book's derivations, we will prove various properties of Dhall programs by assuming that the parametricity theorem and the various relational naturality laws always hold.
-The parametricity theorem shows how such laws are formulated for arbitrarily complicated type signatures, but the special case of type signatures of the form `∀(A : Type) → (F A → G A) → H A` will be sufficient for the purposes of this book.
+The parametricity theorem shows how such laws are formulated for arbitrarily complicated type signatures.
+For the purposes of this book, it will be sufficient to use the strong dinaturality law shown above for type signatures of the form `∀(A : Type) → (F A → G A) → H A`.

-In this book's derivations, we will assume that the relational naturality laws always hold and proceed to prove various properties of Dhall programs.

 ### The four Yoneda identities